espocrm/documentation/docs/administration/formula.md

 It provides the ability to automatically set specific fields (attributes) with values derived from calculation.

-To edit formula follow Administration > Entity Manager > dropdown menu at the right on the row of needed entity > Formula.
+To edit formula for a specific entity type follow Administration > Entity Manager > dropdown menu on the right on the row of the entity type > Formula.

 You may also need to set fields, that are supposed to be calculated, read-only via Entity Manager.

-Admin can run *Recalculate Formula* for specific records from the list view.
+Admin can run **recalculate formula** for specific records from the list view: select records (or all search results) > click *Actions* dropdown > click *Recalculate Formula*.

 Formula can also be utilized in Workflows and BPM tool.